 - 9. Drive to Kathmandu.
 1400 meters.
 7 hours

 - 10. Departure

 Langtang village is built on rough mountain terrain.
 The trail has only a handful of towns where you will see less than 100 people.
 So, it’s a remote land with the bare minimum facility.
 So, don’t expect much from the Trek.
 There will not be any big markets once you leave Kathmandu, and you will rarely find any shops.
 So, ensure you carry everything you need for the entire Trek in your bag.

 Next, set your expectations with hotels in Langtang Lirung right.
 Don’t look for luxury but seek a comfortable and warm night.
 The room will be small with twin beds and bedsheets.
 The bathroom will be On sharing basis, and a hot shower might not always be available.
 And sometimes, the food might not taste as it should.
 But once you get to such a challenging landscape, even finding such minimum comfort is a blessing.

 If you want an easy trek, Autumn is the best time for the Langtang trek.
 Despite the stable weather, the clear view of the sky is the major attraction of this month.
 The mountains are visible at their best throughout the winter.
 The farmers are busy in their fields, working to harvest the monsoon crop.
-Also, in the Spring, the trail is gorgeous with the colourful hues of the Rhododendrons.
+Also, in the Spring, the trail is gorgeous with the colorful hues of the Rhododendrons.
 The flower blooms cover the entire path in the lower region.
 The alpine vegetation at the higher altitude also looks fantastic.
 The peaks of Langtang II and Langtang Lirung seem impressive.
-In the lower area, it’s time for festivals like Holi, Shivaratri, and Chitra Dashain.
+It’s time for festivals like Holi, Shivaratri, and Chitra Dashain in the lower area.
 No such festivals are seen in the upper region.

 Trekking in the right season lowers your Langtang Trek difficulty.